Fast Facts

 Lutheran Services Northeast was formed in 1997 through the affiliation of The Lutheran Home at Topton, Topton, Pa., and Lutheran Welfare Service of Northeastern Pennsylvania, based in Hazleton, Pa.
 Founded in 1896, The Lutheran Home at Topton began as The Lutheran Orphans Home of Berks County, Pa., a ministry established to answer the need for accommodations to house and care for orphaned children.
 Like the Tressler facility, the children’s home later began reaching out to other segments of society, with a building on the campus renovated in the early 1940s to accommodate older adults.
 Lutheran Welfare Service began in 1956 when representatives from 36 Northeastern Pennsylvania congregations met to establish a senior care facility.
 Over the next several decades, additional senior and community services were developed, including one of the first hospices in the state (now part of SpiriTrust Lutheran Home Care & Hospice).

 Diakon is affiliated with the Evangelical Lutheran Church in America through Lutheran Services in America—one of the largest non-profit service networks in the country—and serves within the Delaware-Maryland, Lower Susquehanna, Northeastern Pennsylvania, Southeastern Pennsylvania, and Upper Susquehanna synods of the ELCA.
 Diakon services are available to people regardless of race, color, religion, creed, disability, ancestry, national origin, age, sex, or sexual orientation or any other classes protected by law and in compliance with all local, state, and federal laws.
-Each month, Diakon programs provide approximately $1.5 million in charitable care and service.
-Diakon’s annual quantified community impact ranges between $20 and $21 million.
 Separately from its program divisions, Diakon administers the Pennsylvania Statewide Adoption & Permanency Network, or SWAN.

 Services: